cmdlinebeep/fuzzy-wuzzy/README.md

 }
 ```

-You may also just update the `name` or `body` of the policy, leaving the other data intact.
+You may also update just the `name` or `body` of the policy, leaving all other data intact.

 EXAMPLE
 ```json